jhoecmu/ooo-beta/README.md

   {.opcode=ADD, .rd=R4, .rs1=R3, .rs2=R4},
 };

-6 if you run the above simple test with the non-superscalar uarh suggested, you should see the following screen output.
+If you run the above simple test with the non-superscalar uarh suggested, you should see the following screen output.
 In the below << are my comments >>

 cyc1:D    :s0(0)ADD rd=R3 rs1=R1 rs2=R4 :: td=t32 ts1=t1 ts2=t4 0000